-In line with updated government regulations related to the November lockdown, all our Healthwalks are currently suspended.
+In line with updated government regulations and the ongoing lockdown, all our Healthwalks are currently suspended.

-- only walk on your own, your household, support bubble or one person from another household.
-See the latest Government guidelines
+- only walk on your own, with your household or support bubble or alone with one person from another household

 - aim to keep 2 metres, which is 6 feet, away from anyone you pass

-- avoid traveling far to your walking destination and walk close to home where possible
+- avoid traveling too far to your walking destination - walk close to home where possible

 - consider taking antibacterial gel and a face covering if you are likely to be in busy places or to use a toilet or other facilities

-They vary from under 1 mile on the flat, to more challenging walks of up to 5 miles in local parks and green spaces.
+They vary from under one mile on the flat, to more challenging walks of up to 5 miles in local parks and green spaces.

-Dogs are welcome but hey must be well behaved and on a lead.
+Dogs are welcome but they must be well behaved and on a lead.

-Currently, due to COVID-19 restrictions, we are not training new walk leaders, but we hope to restart training in the spring.
-We would love to hear from you in the meantime, so if you are interested in volunteering, please email firstname.lastname@example.org Our Volunteer Co-ordinator will be happy to chat with you more about the role, and can add you to the waiting list for training.
+We'd love to hear from you in the meantime, so if you're interested in volunteering, send an email to email@example.com.
+Our Volunteer Co-ordinator will be happy to chat with you more about the role, and can add you to the waiting list for training.